Overactive Bladder Specialist

-This condition is primarily due to problems with the detrusor muscle.
-This muscle is the muscle surrounding the bladder.
-This muscle should be relaxed as the bladder fills and should contract when our bladder empties.
-In women with Overactive Bladder, this muscle becomes overactive and squeezes too often.
+This condition is primarily due to problems with the detrusor muscle, which surrounds the bladder.
+The detrusor muscle should be relaxed as the bladder fills and should contract when our bladder empties.
+In women with Overactive Bladder, this muscle becomes overactive and squeezes too often and without adequate warning.

 How common is Overactive Bladder?